naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

     mosquitto_sub -h mq-red.cb-net.co.uk -t '#' -v -u <bridge_username> -P '<bridge password>' --capath /etc/ssl/certs --id test-<bridge_username> -p 8883

+If, after issuing voice or Alexa/ Google Home application based commands, you see no output you should:

+* Reset your password via the `My Account <https://red.cb-net.co.uk/my-account>`_ page - it may be your Web API and MQTT account passwords have become unsynchronised.

-.. note:: You'll only see messages for your account, the service uses access control to filter MQTT messages.
+.. note:: You'll only see messages for your account, the service uses Access Control Lists (ACLs) to filter MQTT messages.

 Review Node-RED Console Log
 ################